algorithmica-org/algorithmica/content/english/hpc/profiling/_index.md

 It is very easy to get skewed results without doing anything obviously wrong.
 Even a program's name can affect its speed: the executable's name ends up in an environment variable, environment variables end up on the call stack, and so the length of the name affects stack alignment, which can result in data accesses slowing down due to crossing cache line or memory page boundaries.

 https://www.cs.huji.ac.il/~feit/exp/related.html

+### Interleaving

+Similar to how Americans report pre-tax salary, Americans use non-PPP-adjusted stats, attention-seeking startups report revenue instead of profit, performance engineers report the best version of benchmark if not stated otherwise.

+I have never seen people do that though.
+It makes most difference when comparing branchy and branch-free algorithms.